-Centre for Special Education for the Children with Mental Retardation
+Centre of Special Education for Children with Intellectual Disability

 There is a felt need for easy, renewed and advanced knowledge, ideas and strategies that would enhance the quality of our services for the different able childrenand help them for better lives by exchanging the results of our experience in areas of special education, vocational education, social movement, public awareness and family involvement.